Iandmee/P3rs1f1l3/Linux_persistence_addons.md

 ```

 #### Detection:
-User can see malicious module by
+User can see malicious module by executing
 ```bash
 lsmod
 ```